ErfanKeyhani-1/ODEO-Forked/README.md

 # Interactive Sound Design Website

-An interactive sound-based website built using p5.js, designed to trigger animations and play sounds based on user interactions (touch, click, or keyboard input).
-This site has been developed and optimized to work across multiple platforms, including MacBook, iPad, Android, and now iPhone, thanks to specific iOS compatibility adjustments.
+This interactive sound-based website was built using p5.js.
+It is designed to trigger animations and play sounds based on user interactions (touch, click, or keyboard input).
+Thanks to specific iOS compatibility adjustments, this site has been developed and optimized to work across multiple platforms, including MacBook, iPad, Android, and now iPhone.

 ## Table of Contents